stacks-network/docs/_org/faq.md

 If you have large token holdings, make sure you take advantage of custodial services.
 A wallet does not provide the security of a custodial service.

+### What is the release date of the new Stacks wallet?

+An initial version of the Stacks wallet was released for the ICO.
+With the launch of the Stacks genesis block, that wallet was retired.
+An updated version of the Stacks wallet is expected to release in November 2018.

 ### What is a public Stacks wallet address?

 During the initial grant process, investors should have submitted a _public